-This stage involves extracting a representative sample of NMIs that represents the whole region.
+This stage involves extracting a representative sample (approximately 30,000 NMIs) that represents the whole region.
 A stratified sampling process ensures a representative sample by maintaining the correct proportion of NMIs with and without PV.
+AEMO has implemented further improvements to ensure that the consumption of the sample represents the broader fleet of meters, including households with basic meters.

-Customers with PV are identified using Clean Energy Regulator (CER) and DER register data, validated against analysing meter data, and identifying periods of energy export back to the grid.
+Customers with PV are identified using AEMO's DER Register62 data, validated by analysing meter data, and identifying periods of energy export back to the grid.
+The PV ratio is calculated by dividing the number of residential PV systems by the total number of residential NMIs.